 Matthew A. Opitz '10 was admitted to Mount Auburn hospital at around 2 p.m.
 Wednesday and placed on intravenous saline solution.
 He was released at 5:30 p.m. and is continuing with the hunger strike, according to a statement released by Stand for Security Coalition, the group leading the campaign for higher wages.

 Javier J. Castro '09, a protester hospitalized on Tuesday, agreed to end his fast Wednesday under advice from doctors, the statement said.
-"After meeting

 "After meeting with the other hunger strikers and security guards, they have told me that our struggle has received substantial attention," Castro wrote in a statement posted on the Stand for Security Web site.
 "Given my medical condition, the recent victories that we have managed to achieve, and the broad support that we have been able to mobilize, I have decided to end my fast."

 When Castro was first hospitalized, he received saline through an IV, but refused food and continued with the hunger strike, according to a Tuesday posting on the Stand for Security Web log signed by Michael Gould-Wartofsky '07, a former Crimson editorial columnist.

 After agreeing to end his fast, Castro was released from Harvard's Stillman infirmary, the statement said.